The latest Human Rights Watch report released yesterday provides extensive criticism of Australia’s Human Rights records.

 - and immigration centres

 The government has also agreed to facilitate periodic monitoring visits by the United Nations Subcommittee on Prevention of Torture.
-We believe that this is an important step forward as many of the human rights abuses that have been identified by the HRW report have occurred in places of detention that are outside of the public eye.
-We look forward to seeing how the treaty will be implemented in Australia and expect an improvement in the country’s human rights record.
+We believe that this is an important step forward as many of the human rights abuses identified by the HRW occurred in places of detention that are outside of the public eye.
+In conclusion, we look forward to seeing how the treaty will be implemented in Australia and expect an improvement in the country’s human rights record.